-A Pollution Prevention Plan (P2 Plan) shall be developed, implemented, and updated as necessary and must detail the design, installation, implementation, and maintenance of effective pollution prevention measures to minimize the discharge of pollutants.
+A Pollution Prevention Plan (P2 Plan), required by County Code Section 60-10, shall be developed, implemented, and updated as necessary and must detail the design, installation, implementation, and maintenance of effective pollution prevention measures to minimize the discharge of pollutants.

-At a minimum the P2 Plan shall include Sections 2.0, 5.0, and 7.0 from Appendix B including a detail for each practice proposed on the plans.
+At a minimum the P2 Plan shall include the SWPPP Standard Notes , including a detail for each practice proposed on the plans.